kivy/python-for-android/FAQ.md

 was previously used).
 Removing this directory should fix the problem, and is desirable anyway since you don’t want it in the APK.

-#### Requested API target 19 is not available, install it with the SDK android tool
+#### Requested API target XX is not available, install it with the SDK android tool

 This means that your SDK is missing the required platform tools.
-You need to install the `platforms;android-19` package in your SDK, using the android or sdkmanager tools (depending on SDK version).
+You need to install the `platforms;android-XX` package in your SDK, using the android or sdkmanager tools (depending on SDK version).

-If using buildozer this should be done automatically, but as a workaround you can run these from `~/.buildozer/android/platform/android-sdk-20/tools/android`.
+If using buildozer this should be done automatically, but as a workaround you can run these from `~/.buildozer/android/platform/android-sdk-XX/tools/android`

 #### ModuleNotFoundError: No module named ‘_ctypes’